JennyHu1990/Front_end_InterviewQuestion/Front-end.md

-7. ### SEO Friendly
+### 7. SEO Friendly

 - identify crawl error
 - mobile-friendly
 - secure with https
 - check loading speed
 - Chunk Your Content to Maximize Readability
 - Use Schema Markup

+### 8. CSS flex box & grid

+##### 8.1 Concept: container and item; main axis(horizon) cross-axios

+container:

+- flex- direction: follow the article tour,

+- flex-wrap: too large to display in one line
+- flex-flow, justify-content, align-items,align-content

+item:

+- order

+- flex-basis,flex-grow,flex-shrink,->combined in flex

+- algin-self

+##### 8.2 Grid

+define  columns and rows: grid-template-rows and grid-template-columns

+grid is a shorthand for grid-template-rows, column and areas

+##### 8.3 Difference

+Flex:One-dimensional space

+grid:Two-dimensional space

+### 9.CSS-in-JS

+##### CSS lack of modules

+##### Pros:

+- bundles JavaScript component
+- local scoping
+- encapsulation
+- portability
+- reusability

+##### Cons

+- extra layer of complexity
+- code readability:generated selectors is hard to read
+- When:
+- A complex UX for a monolithic front-end